mohcinenazrhan/carouseljs/README.md

 ## Motivation

-Prove that wa can create our own carousel libraries using native javascript with ES6, so we can get a minimal code and linimal weight.
+Prove that wa can create our own carousel libraries using native javascript with ES6, so we can get a high performance carousel with a minimal code.

 ## Getting Started